How to Successfully Use Messaging for Customer Service

 Send Appointment Reminders

-SMS reminders are a very powerful tool in cutting down on missed appointments, which cost businesses a lot of money yearly.
-You can send your customers reminders about upcoming appointments in advance—or even automate them—to which a customer can easily reply with a text to confirm.
-Your customers are busy, so when a phone call may be too intrusive or an email easy to miss, texting fills the gap.
+SMS reminders are a very powerful tool for cutting down on missed appointments, which cost businesses a lot of money each year.
+You can send your customers reminders about upcoming appointments in advance—or even automate payment reminders for them—to which a customer can easily reply with a text to confirm.
+Your customers are busy, so when a phone call may be too intrusive or an email is easy to miss, texting fills the gap.